MillenniumMachines/millenniummachines.github.io/docs/casa/bom/printing_guide.md

 ## File Naming

-With your STL files downloaded and your printer warmed up, you may be wondering which parts to print in your favorite colors?
+With your STL files downloaded and your printer warmed up, you may be wondering which parts to print in your favorite colours.
 Have no fear, we've got your back - each file is labelled.

-### Color
+### Colour

 All Casa parts are designed to be printed in a single primary colour.
-Don't let this stop you from mixing and matching colours to make you own colour scheme though!
+Don't let this stop you from mixing and matching colours to make your colour scheme unique!

 ### Quantity Required

 Example: `Panel-Clip-A x8.stl`
-If any file ends with `x#`, that is telling you the quantity of that part required to build the enclosure.
+If any file ends with `x#`, that tells you the quantity of that part required to build the enclosure.

 ## Printed Parts